Adoption Walkthrough

 From birth, my puppies are handled daily and raised in the heart of our home, allowing me to closely monitor them day and night.
 They grow up in a lively family environment, exposed to a variety of household sounds, activities, and interactions with my children.

 Dachshunds are highly social dogs, which can make them more prone to separation anxiety.
 If you don’t have other dogs, be prepared for your puppy to require significant attention during the initial adjustment period.
-Some crying, particularly at night, is completely normal.
-Leaving their pack is a big transition, and while some puppies handle it better than others, it's common for them to cry.
+Some crying, particularly at night, is to be expected.

 Check out my Puppy Gear page for useful product recommendations (including the food we use).